cortexproject/cortex/docs/configuration/arguments.md

   The `local` strategy enforces the limit on a per distributor basis, actual effective rate limit will be N times higher, where N is the number of distributor replicas.

   The `global` strategy enforces the limit globally, configuring a per-distributor local rate limiter as `ingestion_rate / N`, where N is the number of distributor replicas (it's automatically adjusted if the number of replicas change).
 The `ingestion_burst_size` refers to the per-distributor local rate limiter (even in the case of the `global` strategy) and should be set at least to the maximum number of samples expected in a single push request.
+For this reason, the `global` strategy requires that push requests are evenly distributed across the pool of distributors; if you use a load balancer in front of the distributors you should be already covered, while if you have a custom setup (ie. an authentication gateway in front) make sure traffic is evenly balanced across distributors.

   The `global` strategy requires the distributors to form their own ring, which is used to keep track of the current number of healthy distributor replicas.
 The ring is configured by `distributor: { ring: {}}` / `-distributor.ring.*`.